mitkox/AKS-Edge/hands-on/install/install.md

 **OPTIONAL**: If you also want to add Windows node support to the machine please take below additional steps:

 1. Download the Windows node files from this [Link](https://aka.ms/aks-edge/windows-node-zip) and extract to a folder
-2. Open Powershell as Administrator and navigate to above folder that contains the Windows node files.
+2. Open Powershell as Administrator and navigate to folder above that contains the Windows node files.
 3. Run below command to start install
     ```bash
     msiexec.exe /i AksEdge-k8s-0.7.22335.1024.msi ADDLOCAL=CoreFeature,WindowsNodeFeature
     ```
 4. Now you are ready to do **Linux & Windows** node mixed deployment

-Please **NOTE** once again, you must do above steps in each machine in your cluster to setup your machines befor making Aks Edge deployment in the next lab sections.
+Please **NOTE** once again, you must do above steps in each machine in your cluster to setup your machines before making AKS EE deployment in the next lab sections.

-## Execise 2: Implment single machine deployment
+## Exercise 2: Implement single machine deployment

-You can run the New-AksEdgeDeployment cmdlet to deploy a single-machine AKS Edge cluster with a single Linux control-plane node, however we need to pass ServiceIpRangeSize = 10, which is not a default option.
+You can run the New-AksEdgeDeployment cmdlet to deploy a single-machine AKS EE cluster with a single Linux control-plane node, however we need to pass ServiceIpRangeSize = 10, which is not a default option.
 On single machine cluster, if you deployed your Kubernetes cluster without specifying a -ServiceIPRangeSize, you will not have allocated IPs for your workload services and you won't have an external IP address.
 Hence we will use the JSON object and pass it as a string:

 ```bash
 $jsonString = New-AksEdgeConfig -outFile .\mydeployconfig.json